 Note (c).
-The freeproofing of steel roof trusses may, if approved by the Industrial Commission, be omitted in cases where no increased hazard will result.

-Order 5100-A. Protected Construction-Steel Lumber Floor Panels.
-Floor panels will be considered of protected construction if built of approved metal (see Order 5316) designed to resist all stresses independent of any protective covering, and protected on the upper and lower sides.
-Steel lumber joists shall not be spaced more than 24 inches center to center, well bridged with proper tension strips.
+The fireproofing of steel roof trusses may, if approved by the Industrial Commission be omitted in cases where no increased shall not be spaced more than 24 inches center to center, well bridged with proper tension strips.
 Upper slab shall be reinforced concrete not less than 2 inches thick over all structural metal.
 Expanded metal or metal lath of proper weight and rigidity to span the joist spacing, well fastened to joists, may be used for reinforcement, but no metal less than 24 gauge shall be used.
-Lower side of joists and structural supports shall be protected by not less than 7% inch cement plaster on expanded metal or metal lath.
+Lower side of joists and structural supports shall be protected by not less than $\frac{7}{8}$ inch cement plaster on expanded metal or metal lath.
 The upper slab and plastered ceiling shall create air spaces between the metal floor supports completely isolated from the open atmosphere.